jarednjk/SQL_Chicago_Taxi_Trip/README.md

 ![Average cost of taxi trip by year](https://github.com/jarednjk/sql-chicago-taxi-trip/blob/main/results/avg_cost_taxi_trip_by_year.png)

 ### 4. Cheapest and Most Expensive Months to Take a Taxi

+To identify the cheapest and most expensive months to take a taxi, I filtered by averaging the cost of each taxi trip according to the month.

 ```
 SELECT